zhicongsun/Identifying-Contradictions-in-Safety-and-Security-Requirements-for-iCPSs/README.md

-# Identifying Contradictions in Safety and Security Requirements for iCPSs
+# Identifying Contradictions in Safety and Security Requirements for Industrial Cyber-Physical Systems

+## Changelog

+**10/2023: Codes are pushed by Sifei Wen and forked by Zhicong Sun** The methodology is proposed by Zhicong Sun.
+The implement of algorithms is conducted by Sifei Wen.

+**11/2023: Introduction and Citation Format are added** Brief introduction of this repository is added.

+## Introduction
-This is the implementation of some algorithms involved in our paper "Contradictions Identification of Safety and Security Requirements for Industrial Cyber-Physical Systems".
+This is the repository of some algorithms involved in our article "Contradictions Identification of Safety and Security Requirements for Industrial Cyber-Physical Systems", which has been accepted by IEEE Internet of Things Journal (IoTJ, SCJ JCR Q1, IF = 11).
+This work is a collaboration between us and RAMS lab and TTE lab in Huawei’s Munich Research Center.
+The goal is to promote the automation of contradictions identification in iCPSs.
+We hope you can benefit from it.
+However, it is currently in alpha state, so don't expect a polished and bugfree application.
 Pertinent elucidations will be furnished in forthcoming updates.
-Thanks Wen Sifei, Professor Ding, Professor Yang, and Dr. Pei for their contributions to this work.

-Abstract: Industrial cyber-physical systems (iCPSs) are the backbone of the fourth industrial revolution, facing more safety and security (S&S) challenges compared to traditional industrial systems.
-One of the most critical challenges is the collaborative analysis of S&S. Considerable efforts have been made towards integrating S&S and resolving their contradictions.
-However, a significant research gap remains regarding the accurate definition of contradictions in S&S requirements, along with an identification methodology.
-This study presents a systematical methodology to address this challenge.
-We propose two sufficient conditions that result in contradictions and provide algorithms to help their identification.
-Additionally, three measures have been proposed to reduce the difficulty of contradictions identification, including a conceptual model for iCPSs with S&S objectives to constrain objects and interactions within the model, a method for unifying the elicitation of S&S requirements, and a requirements template for coordinating the representation of S&S requirements.
-To provide insight into the operations of the methodology, we demonstrate its application in a smart factory.
-The results show that this approach can effectively identify the hidden contradictions in S&S requirements.
+## How To Cite This Work
 If you use this code for your research, please cite:

 Z. Sun, Y. Ding, K. Pei and S. -H. Yang, "Contradictions Identification of Safety and Security Requirements for Industrial Cyber-Physical Systems," in IEEE Internet of Things Journal, doi: 10.1109/JIOT.2023.3332128.

 ```
 @ARTICLE{10314997,